NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 4. Mapped for the both `ObservationStatement` elements that form part of the blood pressure triple.
 5. Text from a `pertinentAnnotation` is prepended with `"Systolic Note: "` or `"Diastolic Note: "`, determined by the SNOMED code of the `OberservationStatement`.
+If an appropriate code isn't present, it is not mapped.
 6. Where the `NarrativeStatement` is a child of the blood pressure triple's `CompoundStatement`.
-Will be prepended with `"BP Note: "` when mapped.
+Prepended with `"BP Note: "` when mapped.

 ## Self Referral (XML HL7 > JSON FHIR)